Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us008/01.requirements-engineering/Readme.md

 > **Question:** What are the criteria for the car to appear on the check-up list?
 >
-> **Answer:** If it is over 95% of the mileage limit for check-up or if it has exceeded it.
+> **Answer:** If the vehicle is within 5% of reaching the mileage limit for a check-up or exceed that limit.
 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system should allow FM to generate a list of vehicles requiring a check-up.
 * **AC2:** After generating the list, the system should present it in a dedicated dashboard or interface accessible to the FM, showcasing the vehicles requiring a check-up.
 * **AC3:** The list should include relevant information for each vehicle, such as its identification number, type, kilometers driven since the last check-up, and frequency of checkup.
+* **AC4:** The system should automatically include vehicles in the list if they are within 5% of reaching the mileage limit or if exceeds it.

 ### 1.4.
 Found out Dependencies